Joshfairhead/systematics/README.md

 6. **Robust Architecture**: Unified schema-based design patterns across CLI and API
 7. **Comprehensive Testing**: 51 tests passing across all API structures and schemas
 8. **User-Friendly Interface**: Intuitive prompts with canonical defaults

+### 📝 **TODO Items**
+- [ ] **Monad Terminology Refactoring**: Change attributes terminology to match term designation - factor out generic "attributes" terminology and replace with "totalities" to align with Monad's specific term designation
+- [ ] **Structure Term Designation Consistency**: Structure files use term designations in the display methods println, but reference user_instances in the code.
+We may need to change the references again, ideally the semantics would be on point in the code "canonical_sources", "user_sources", "user_impulses" etc. but would add a comment mentioning that this is the term designation or add a prefix etc.
+- [ ] **CLI API Integration**: Fix remaining hardcoded canonical terms in CLI functions (tetrad, pentad, hexad, heptad, octad, dodecad) to use API schema access like triad now does
+- [ ] **Architectural Discussion - Unbiased API & Schema Modularity**: Design discussion around making the API truly unbiased and composable:
+  - Move Bennett's canonical schemas from core API to a provider system
+  - Enable loading alternative schema perspectives (Buddhist, other schools of thought)
+  - Consider microservices architecture for maximum modularity
+  - Design schema provider interface for pluggable systematic frameworks
+  - Evaluate separation of concerns between core API and canonical implementations

 ### 🌐 **Future Development Roadmap**